attilakaradeniz/eMotion/README.md

 # Voice Emotion Analysis

 This program records audio from your system microphone and analyzes the emotional content of the speaker's voice.
+It provides real-time feedback about the detected emotions and their confidence levels.

 ## Features
-- Records 10 seconds of audio from the default microphone
+- Real-time audio recording from system microphone
-- Analyzes the emotional content of the recorded voice
-- Detects various emotions including happiness, sadness, anger, etc.
+- Emotion detection with multiple emotion categories
-- Shows confidence level of the emotion detection
+- Confidence scoring for emotion detection
+- Recording management with automatic file naming
+- Logging system for debugging and tracking
+- Test suite for verification

 ## Setup